Overview

 The fraud check only appears in CDD reports for firms on a DIATF-certified plan.

-For Standard CDD on a DIATF-certified plan, clients must take a live photo of their ID document.
+For Standard CDD on a DIATF-certified plan, clients must take a live photo of their ID document on their mobile device.
 They cannot upload a pre-taken image.

 Firms moving onto a DIATF-certified plan are required to sign a short contractual amendment as part of the framework.
 Your Account Manager will guide you through this.